 - In this recipe, I changed the ratio of brown and white sugar.
 I used more brown sugar than white.

 Egg whites tend to dry out cookies.
-When egg whites are added to a recipe, they will dry out when cooked, causing the cookie to spread more and dry out quicker.
+When egg whites are added to a recipe, they will dry out when cooked, causing the cookie to spread more and dry out quickly.

 According to The Pastry Chef Online, “The fat in yolks helps to shorten gluten and tenderize the final product.”